A note on the $(\infty,n)$-category of cobordisms: Symmetric monoidal structures

 \subsection{Comparing the two definitions}

 In this section we show that every symmetric monoidal $(\infty,n)$-category defined as in Section \ref{Gamma} gives one as defined in Section \ref{tower}.
-The converse also is true, but we do not want to go into the details here.
-See \cite[Corollary 6.3.13]{GepnerHaugseng}.
+The converse is also true, but we do not go into the details here.
+Essentially this is a consequence of Dunn's additivity, see \cite{LurieHA}: starting with the definition via a tower of $(\Delta^k)^{op}$-monoids, one can replace them by $E_k$-monoids, which in turn, when letting $k$ go to $\infty$, lead to a commutative monoid.
+See also \cite[Corollary 6.3.13]{GepnerHaugseng}.